Skip to content

 Embeddings and clustering

 Speaker grouping is probabilistic.
 Room acoustics, microphone quality, and overlapping speech all influence how cleanly labels form.
-Overshow surfaces tools to rename, link, and review close matches so your catalogue stays trustworthy.
+Overshow resolves labels into people profiles you can review on the People surface, so your catalogue stays trustworthy.

 Segmentation pipeline